information-sharing-networks/.github/glossary.md

 - [Events](#event) are represented as signals to make them accessible via shared (distributed) messaging infrastructure
 - Signals permit organisations to minimise information share volume while maximising the sharing of expertise
+- Signals are typically self contained - they usually do not require additional out of band information to be made available
+- Signals reduce the need for complex ontologies and reduce semantics leaking over boundaries due to heir more precise/targetted deisgn and footprint
 - There is low friction/effort in representing an event as a signal
 - A signal may represent part of an event, multiple events or the result of any processing over information or events
 - A signal is typically not a large footprint of raw information